opentoonz/opentoonz_docs/source/toonzscript.rst

 .. note:: Several well known scripting languages are based on the ECMAScript standard like JavaScript, JScript and ActionScript.
 The ToonzScript syntax is similar to that of JavaScript, for this reason a good introduction to JavaScript can be very useful to understand better the ToonzScript basics.

-The ToonzScript page with some (rather old) examples are available at the following URL:
+The original ToonzScript page with some (rather old) examples are available at the following URL:

 `ToonzScript page <http://www.toonz.com/htm/support/Script.htm>`_